History of Ruby M. Sisson Memorial Library

 - Initially volunteers ran the library, and in February of 1910, the Pagosa Springs Civic Club took over the operation of the library with a collection of 202 books.
 Between 1910 and 1960, the library resided in a church, a log cabin, and the old town hall.

-- In 1960, the library moved into two small rooms in the new town hall located at the corner of the highway 160 and Lewis Street.
+- In 1960, the library moved into two small rooms in the new town hall located at the corner of Highway 160 and Lewis Street.
 When Archuleta County took over the library in 1966, it became possible to hire a full-time librarian.
 The Upper San Juan Library District was formed in 1985 to give the library a stable 1.5 mill-levy funding base.
 The mill-levy has not increased since that time.

 - The Pagosa Springs Women’s Civic Club and the Friends of the Library raised in excess of $700,000 for a permanent building and the Ruby M. Sisson Memorial Library opened debt free on February 7, 1989.